Max Klinger: In contemporary culture

 In Elsa Bernstein's naturalist play Dämmerung, Klinger is mentioned in the third act when Carl talks of being able to afford "etchings by Klinger" for 80 francs.

 Inspection Medical Hermeneutics, an infamous Moscow art collective, based their 1991 installation Klinger’s Boxes, on an idea inspired by Klinger's Paraphrase on the Finding of a Glove.

 Asteroid 22369 Klinger is named in his honor.

+One of the largest collections of Klinger's work in the USA is held by the Jack Daulton Collection in Los Altos Hills, California.